petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/overview.md

 ---
 title: Metadata Security Protocol (MSP)
-description: Get an overview of the Metadata Security Protocol.
+description: Get an overview of the Metadata Security Protocol feature.
 author: minnielahoti
 ms.service: azure-virtual-machines
-ms.topic: overview
+ms.topic: concept
 ms.date: 04/22/2025
 ms.author: minnielahoti
 ms.reviewer: azmetadatadev
 ---

-# What is Metadata Security Protocol?
+# Metadata Security Protocol feature in Azure Virtual Machines and Virtual Machine Scale Sets

-The Metadata Security Protocol (MSP) enhances the security of the [Azure Instance Metadata Service](https://aka.ms/azureimds) and [WireServer](https://aka.ms/azureWireserver) services.
+Metadata Security Protocol (MSP) is a feature in the Azure Virtual Machines and Azure Virtual Machine Scale Sets services.
+It enhances the security of the [Azure Instance Metadata Service](https://aka.ms/azureimds) and [WireServer](https://aka.ms/azureWireserver) services.
 These services are available in Azure infrastructure as a service (IaaS) virtual machines (VMs) or virtual machine scale sets at 169.254.169.254 and 168.63.129.16, respectively.

 Organizations use Instance Metadata Service and WireServer for providing metadata and bootstrapping VM credentials.
 As a result, threat actors frequently target these services.
 Common vectors include confused deputy attacks against in-guest workloads and sandbox escapes.
 These vectors are of particular concern for hosted-on-behalf-of workloads where untrusted code loads into the VM.